SynoCrypts/Crypteniux_Bot/README.md

 > unlockdown
 - Adds the action for the role `@everyone` to send messages in the channel the command is used in.

+> rps
+- Plays Rock Paper Scissors with the bot.
+- Example:
+- s!rps rock

+> bobwithoutping [question]
+- Creates a random message for your question and sends it.
+- Example:
+- s!bobwithoutping hi?

+> kiss [mention]
+- Creates a embed with a anime kiss gif.
+- Example:
+- s!kiss @user#0000

+> slap [mention]
+- Creates a embed with a anime slap gif.
+- Example:
+- s!slap @user#0000

+> 8ball [question]
+- Responds to your question.
+- Example:
+- s!8ball Is the day outside looking good?

+> define [word]
+- Gets information from urbandictionary about your `word` and sends it here.
+- Example:
+- s!define Hello World!

+> pp
+- No description.

+> cat
+- Generates a random cat picture and sends it.

+> dog
+- Generates a random dog picture and sends it.

+> coinflip
+- No description.